-Thank you for visiting the LGBTQ Education page!
-ISE appreciates your commitment to educating yourself on issues and topics that are important to the LGBTQ community.
+Thank you for visiting the LGBTQIA+ Education page!
+ISE appreciates your commitment to educating yourself on issues and topics that are important to the LGBTQIA+ community.
 On these pages you will find information from culture to understanding how to support a person when they come out to you.

 Whether you are a student, faculty, staff, curator, alumni or a parent – we welcome you to explore and learn more!
 Through knowledge, we can learn how to support all members of our community and ourselves to foster a sense of inclusion for all.